-I’m happy to share that I not only managed to do this without quitting my full-time job, but I also realised it’s very comfortably doable!
-Sharing some tips in the hope that you’ll stop putting off your travel dreams in 2018 and fulfil your travel dreams before it’s too late.
+I’m happy to share that I not only managed to do this without quitting my full-time job, but I also realized it’s very comfortably doable!
+Sharing some tips in the hope that you’ll stop putting off your travel dreams in 2018 and fulfill your travel dreams before it’s too late.

 Face your fears

 More often than not, we put off our travel plans due to fear of the unknown- everything that can go wrong if you travel solo, parents not giving permission, friends bailing out, commitments at work, financial implications, yada yada yada.
 The first step to dealing with your fears is to face them.

 Make a list of everything that may prevent you from embarking on your trip.
 Yes- Every.
 Single.
 Thing.
 Next, note down how you can prevent them or tackle them should they crop up.
 Trust me, you’ll already feel a lot better, because the unknown is not so unknown anymore.
 You’ve pre-empted at least a few things that might not work in your favour, and also thought of ways in which you can potentially deal with them.
 That’s a start!